jacechua/fast-ai/README.md

 # fast-ai
-Solutions to challenges found in the course, Practical Deep Learning for Coders by fast.ai
+Machine learning code and interesting insights from the course by fast.ai, "Practical Deep Learning for Coders."